ChangWan723/ChangWan723.github.io/_posts/2023-08-13-Academic-Essay-Structure.md

    * Unlike many novels or stories, surprises or twists should not appear in essays
    * The opinion and ideas of the author must be clear in the thesis statement and in the essay as a whole

-## reference list
+## Reference List

 * Shows what the author has read
 * Allows the reader to check information and find further reading
 * Makes it clear that ideas and evidence can be located in publications/sources
    * This **shows** that **it is not false information or opinions**
-* Complies to laws of copyright and academic integrity, which are **important parts of academic practice**
+* Complies to **laws of copyright and academic integrity**, which are important parts of academic practice